juspay/hyperswitch/README.md

 <hr>
 <img src="./docs/imgs/switch.png" />

-Hyperswitch is a community-led, open payments switch to enable access to the best payments infrastructure for every digital business.
+<h2>What is Hyperswitch?</h2>

+Hyperswitch is a community-led, open payments and high-performance switch to enable access to the best payments infrastructure for every digital business.
+It is best suited for digital businesses that want to take control of their payments.
 Using Hyperswitch, you can:

 - ⬇️ **Reduce dependency** on a single processor like Stripe or Braintree
 - 🧑‍💻 **Reduce Dev effort** by 90% to add & maintain integrations